citizenfx/fivem-docs/content/docs/scripting-manual/introduction/creating-your-first-script-csharp.md

 ### Writing code
 Now that you have set up your C# project and environment, you will have two projects; `MyResourceNameClient` and `MyResourceNameServer`.

-Any C# class that handles FiveM scripting-related events must inherit from the `BaseScript` class.
+Any C# class that handles FiveM scripting-related events must inherit from the `BaseScript` class (Starting from artifact 3395, you can use specific inheritance class `ClientScript` for client and `ServerScript` for server).
 Lets do this by going to `Class1.cs` in your client project.
 At the same time, we will also define a constructor, which we will use further on.
 Make sure you have a using directive to `CitizenFX.Core`.
 ```csharp
 using CitizenFX.Core;